 First, why do I think Ferndale should improve things for bicycle/pedestrian travel?

 Well, Ferndale should improve things for bicycle/pedestrian travel because Ferndale has destinations such as Hovander, Pioneer Park, and the recently added Star Park, etc. Ferndale could also be a waypoint for bicyclists going to Birch Bay if they could safely navigate through downtown.
 More ways to travel to, through and around Ferndale means more business for Ferndale.
 The City of Ferndale also fancies themselves as a bedroom community to Bellingham, yet doesn’t offer a safe route for a cyclist to get from their bedroom to Bellingham.
 Wouldn’t Ferndale be a more attractive place to live if it’s residents had a safe direct walking/cycling route to jobs, recreation and entertainment in Bellingham?
+And why would you put all the new bedrooms (aka. apartments) on the side of the river that only increases traffic through the already congested downtown corridor?
 But let’s focus on the more recreational aspect of trails and paths now because I think some are doable in the very near term.

 I had a look at Ferndale’s official parks plan to see if any new projects were on the horizon that might improve walking and cycle travel in Ferndale.
 I wish I had found something, but I didn’t.
 I figured with all the expensive improvements such as the Thornton overpass, Star Park, AC for the new library, etc, there wouldn’t be much in the way of dollars left for trails, but I did think I would at least find a plan for improvements to bring Ferndale up to speed.
 Like I said, I didn’t.
-I didn’t find any sort of plan to solve this current trail situation, but in reading the parks plan I think I discovered why.
+I didn’t find any sort of plan to solve this current trail situation, especially the lack of connection between trails and parks, but in reading the parks plan I think I discovered why.

 I think that Ferndale doesn’t have a strong plan to bring their trail system up to speed because Ferndale doesn’t think they have a problem or even a need to expand their trail system.
 In their parks plan, I found they have determined that to bring their trail system up to speed they need to add only 0.40 more miles of trails…wah wah wait!
 Really 0.40 miles?
 Less than half a mile?
 That’d do it?
 No.